slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 18. Make an edit to some text in HTML page that is visible in browser.
 Verify that text has not yet changed in browser.
 19. Use Cmd/Ctrl-S to save changes to HTML file.
 Verify that changes to HTML file are changed in browser and unsaved CSS changes are still shown in browser.
 20. Undo changes in HTML file and save to get back to original state.
+21. Close all files and discard changes.
+22. Click on recent project dropdown list and use Project Settings... to set Base URL back to blank.